Walchand-Linux-Users-Group/Resources/Club Services/HTTP Cookies/README.md

 - Open a folder in VS Code.
 - Open terminal from VS Code using Ctrl + ` ( _backtick located below escape button_ ).
-- Enter following commands in terminal:
+- Enter the following commands in the terminal:
 ```bash
     npm init -y
     npm i nodemon express
 ```
-- Express is used to create web server.
+- Express is used to create a web server.
-- Nodemon is used to atomaticaly restart server after doing some changes.
+- Nodemon is used to automatically restart the server after doing some changes.
 - To start server use :
 ```bash
     nodemon <filename>.js